Counseling Education

 About Fairfield, CT Category Listings

-Hilo /ˈhiːloʊ/ (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Hawaiian pronunciation: [ˈhilo]) is the largest settlement in Hawaii County, Hawaii, United States, which encompasses the Island of Hawaii, and is a census-designated place (CDP).
+Hilo /ËhiËloÊ/ (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Hawaiian pronunciation: [Ëhilo]) is the largest settlement in and the county seat of HawaiÊ»i County, Hawaii, United States, which encompasses the Island of Hawaii, and is a census-designated place (CDP).
 The population was 44,186 according to the 2020 census.
-It is the fourth-largest settlement in the state of Hawaii and largest settlement in the state outside of Oahu.
+It is the fourth-largest settlement in the state of Hawaii, the largest settlement in the state outside of Oahu, and the largest settlement in the state outside of the Greater Honolulu Area.

 Hilo is home to the University of Hawaiʻi at Hilo, ʻImiloa Astronomy Center, as well as the Merrie Monarch Festival, a week-long celebration, including three nights of competition, of ancient and modern hula that takes place annually after Easter.
 Hilo is also home to the Mauna Loa Macadamia Nut Corporation, one of the world's leading producers of macadamia nuts.
 Hilo is served by Hilo International Airport.